-During the race, the rider will be requested to ride through the pit lane and may then re-join his fellow competitors on track.
+During the race, the rider will be requested to ride through the pit lane and may then re-join their fellow competitors on track.
 Stopping is not permitted and the rider must respect the 60km/h speed limit in pit lane.
 In case of infraction of this speed limit, the ride through procedure will be repeated and in the case of a second infraction of this speed limit, the black flag signifying disqualification will be shown to the rider.

-After notification has been made to the rider’s team that a ride through penalty is being imposed, a yellow board displaying the riders' numbers will be shown at the finish line and the information will also be displayed on the timekeeping monitors.
+After notification has been made to the rider’s team that a ride through penalty is being imposed, a yellow board displaying the rider’s numbers will be shown at the finish line and the information will also be displayed on the timekeeping monitors.
 Failure by the relevant rider to ride through, having been shown the board five times, will result in that rider being shown the black flag.

 WET & DRY RACES

-All races are categorised as either wet or dry by Race Direction (comprising representatives from FIM, IRTA and Dorna) before they start.
+All races are categorized as either wet or dry by Race Direction (comprising representatives from FIM, IRTA and Dorna) before they start.
 A board may be displayed on the grid to indicate the status of the race.
-If no board is displayed, the race is automatically dry.
+If no board is displayed, the race is automatically declared dry.
 The purpose of this classification is to indicate to riders the consequence of varying climatic conditions during a race, which of course affects their choice of tyres.

 A white flag being waved at the flag marshal post during the race indicates that Race Direction has decided to declare a wet race after it was originally declared dry.
 In this instance riders may change bikes mid-race to those equipped with wet tyres.
 This is what is commonly referred to as a flag-to-flag race.